 As the election season draws nearer, the Commission on Elections (COMELEC) has launched its Mobile Registration Form application as a way to streamline the first step of the voter’s registration process amid ongoing quarantine restrictions.

-The app, which debuted to the public last Tuesday, June 15, generates a unique QR code once a user successfully fills out the voter registration form found on this link.
+The app, which debuted to the public last Tuesday, June 15, generates a unique QR code once a user successfully fills out the voter registration form.
 The applicant must then present the QR code to their local COMELEC satellite office together with their valid IDs and have their biometrics taken.